vinculum3141-ship-it/assigment-djehuty/presentation/SPEAKER_NOTES.md

 **Key Point:**
 - "We're adding value without adding significant burden to users."

+**Transition:** "Now let me show you what this looks like in practice - with a working prototype."

+---

+### Slide 6b: Working Prototype Dashboard (1.5 min) **[NEW VISUAL SLIDE]**

+**CRITICAL: This is a Live Demo Opportunity**
+- "This slide shows you actual working code - not just mockups or wireframes."
+- **Point to purple gradient box:** "We have a fully functional prototype dashboard using Chart.js for professional visualizations."

+**Walk Through the Visuals:**
+- **Left panel (Institution Overview):** "This shows the high-level view - how many datasets from each 4TU institution."
+- "Bar charts make it easy to see at a glance: TU Delft has 200, TU Eindhoven 150, etc."
+- **Right panel (Faculty Breakdown):** "Now we drill down to faculty level - this is the NEW capability."
+- "Color-coded cards show each faculty: Aerospace Engineering has 42 datasets, Civil Engineering 38, and so on."

+**Interactive Features:**
+- **Point to bottom purple box:** "The prototype has four key features:"
+- "📊 Chart.js visualizations - professional, publication-ready graphs."
+- "🔍 Filter by institution - click to drill down."
+- "📥 Export to CSV/JSON - for further analysis in Excel or R."
+- "⚡ Real-time updates - as new datasets are deposited."

+**For Non-Technical Stakeholders:**
+- "Imagine you're a faculty dean.
+Instead of asking IT for manual reports, you open this dashboard."
+- "Instant answer: 'My faculty has 42 datasets, with 1,200 total downloads.'"
+- "You can export the data and present it to your board or use it for strategic planning."

+**Live Demo Offer (if time permits):**
+- **Point to the link at bottom:** "I can actually open this in a browser right now if you'd like to see it in action."
+- "It's a real working prototype - click through, see the charts render, filter the data."

 **Transition:** "Now the challenging part: what about existing data?"